Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 In a recent project:

-The supplier appeared capable
+The supplier appeared capable.

 But after on-site validation:

-Hidden outsourcing was discovered
+• hidden outsourcing was discovered

-Process control was unstable
+• process control was unstable

-Communication was fragmented
+• communication was fragmented

-The project had already been delayed for months
+The project had already been delayed for months.

-The issue was not execution
+The issue was not production.

 What You Gain From Proper Verification